siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 $$

 This is not a new ultrareal value.
 It is a presentation of the same inner magnitude with an added orientation parameter.
-The ultrareal value recovered from this presentation is:
+Its reverse-oriented presentation
+is:

 $$
-z\bar z
+z^*=ue^{-i\alpha}.
+$$

+The star does not mean an unexplained extra operation.
+It means return: the same inner magnitude with the opposite orientation.
+The ultrareal value recovered from the oriented presentation is:

+$$
+zz^*
 =(ue^{i\alpha})(ue^{-i\alpha})
 =u^2.
 $$